floydhub/floyd-docs/docs/commands/data.md

 to this file.
 When you upload this dataset to Floyd, these files will not be uploaded.

 ### Example
-Initialize a floyd data in your project directory.
+Initialize a floyd dataset in your data directory.
 ```bash
 $ cd /data/mnist
 $ floyd data init mnist-data